JonathanBarfuss/ACES2/README.md

 ![Anticheatbot](Images/Anticheatbot.PNG)

+### Step 1: Install Necessary Software
+- Install Visual Studio
+- Install SQL Server Management Studio

+### Step 2: Clone the Repository from GitHub
+- Clone the bradleypeterson/ACES2 repository from GitHub

+### Step 3: Set appsettings.json file
-After you clone the bradleypeterson/ACES2 repository, the **appsettings.json** file will need to be added on your local machine to the project's folder at the location shown below.
+- After you clone the bradleypeterson/ACES2 repository, the **appsettings.json** file will need to be added on your local machine to the project's folder at the location shown below.

 ### appsettings.json template
 {